 We live in a strange new world that none of us have encountered before.
 Whether you have been a Christian your whole life or are just trying to make sense of life, hopefully you will be able to encounter God through some of what we can offer here.
 We don’t have all the answers but we know the One who does.

-Monday to Saturday at 9.00am using Zoom
+Daily Morning Prayer: Monday to Friday at 9.00am using Zoom.

 The Yealm and Erme Mission Community is committed to the support, nurture, protection and safeguarding of all, especially the young and the vulnerable.
 We recognise that our work with children, young people and vulnerable adults is the responsibility of the whole church community, and we are fully committed to acting within current legislation, guidance, national frameworks and the Diocesan Safeguarding procedures.
 If you are concerned about the Safety of a Child, Young Adult or Vulnerable Person our Safeguarding Representative is Alison Hawes.

 She can be contacted on 07710 836806 or by email: firstname.lastname@example.org.